Skip to main content

 We invite you to send your comments to the Chesnutt Archive team.

-Antje Anderson, Ph.D., research assistant, is an English professor emerita who taught for many years at Hastings College, a small liberal-arts school in rural Nebraska.
-She has recently completed an M.A. in Art History at the University of Nebraska-Lincoln with a certificate in the Digital Humanities.
+Antje Anderson, Ph.D., research assistant to the Charles W. Chesnutt Archive, is an English professor emerita who taught for many years at Hastings College, a small liberal-arts school in rural Nebraska.
+In 2020, she completed an M.A. in Art History at the University of Nebraska-Lincoln with a certificate in the Digital Humanities.
 Her interdisciplinary background in (British) Victorian Studies has broadened to an interest cross-cultural and transatlantic relationships between European and American novelists and visual artists, especially with respect to Black writers and artists and their reception.
-She serves as an editorial assistant to the Charles W. Chesnutt Archive.
+In addition to her work for the Charles W. Chesnutt Archive, she also serves as editorial assistant for the print volume of the forthcoming scholarly edition of Chesnutt's collected short stories.

 Brett Barney, senior associate editor, is Research Associate Professor in the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.
 A senior associate editor of the Walt Whitman Archive, he edited a comprehensive collection of Whitman interviews and recollections for the Archive and co-edited Encyclopedia of American Literature, Volume II: The Age of Romanticism and Realism, 1816-1895 (Facts on File, 2008).
 He also serves as a senior associate editor of the Chesnutt Archive and assisted in the development of the encoding schema for Chesnutt's galley proofs.